bitmax-exchange/api-doc/README.md

 Account group is expected stay the same over time.
 However, it is recommended that API users check the account group at the begining of the program.
 Refer to `GET user/info` for how to get account group.

+### API Calls with Input Data

+Some API calls require user input data.
+The server only accept JSON as input type, please make sure you specify the data type in the request header:

+    Content-Type: application/json

 ### User Info (`api_path=user/info`)

     GET api/v1/user/info